 Ammonia - Another great home remedy for removing lipstick stains is ammonia.
 Again, start by blotting off as much of the stain as you can, using plain water.
 When done, use a cotton swab moistened with ammonia to dab at the stain.
 Once the stain begins to fade, wash the shirt by hand in warm soapy water.

-Wipe off the excess, then soak in ammonia solution (1 tsp ammonia to 2 cups of cold water).
+Foundation make-up Wipe off the excess, then soak in ammonia solution (1 tsp ammonia to 2 cups of cold water).
 Launder as usual.

 This type of stain may be impossible to remove.
 Soak garment immediately in lukewarm water and chlorine bleach.
 Or alternately, sponge with or soak in hydrogen peroxide solution for 15 minutes.